ScoutLogic

 Don’t scare off reformed and qualified candidates with records by mentioning criminal record checks in your job post.
 Often, candidates with criminal records will be forthcoming in job interviews.
 Allow them to tell you their story—don’t make up your own for them by looking at a record that gives no context.

-3. Consider the Date of Convictions
+3. Consider the date of convictions

 Some ex-offenders face bias and discrimination in housing and employment years, even decades after release.
 Nobody wants to face judgment for actions taken in their teens or early 20s.
 So extend your applicants the grace of kind assumptions.